 Q: We are being attacked.
 What can we do?!

 A: Act fast!
 Shut down everything and contain damage, then recover!

 You are being hit!
-Stop READING THIS RIGHT NOW, shut down your machines and contain damages.
+STOP READING THIS RIGHT NOW, shut down your machines and contain damages.
 Then do the control and star recovery.
 You can read our article later.

-How to not get infected?
+How not to get infected?